 I co-founded Planet Bugs to pursue my passion for creating sustainable systems, entomophagy, and help combat ever-increasing amounts of waste.
 Insects have been shown to be a novel answer to solving waste problems.
 Insects help solve many food system problems and answer the climatic problems we face in our water usage, land usage, and carbon emissions.

 As part of my degree from Washington State University, I researched mealworms and their consumption of expanded polystyrene (EPS) for the last four years.
 I finished my undergraduate in 2020 majoring in Environmental Science and French.
-For the last two years I have been pursuing my masters and continuing research on mealworms ability to breakdown EPS and use them as a food/feed product and their frass as fertilizer.
+For the last two years I have been pursuing my masters and continuing research on mealworms ability to breakdown EPS and use them as a food/feed product and their frass as soil amendments.

 The potential for turning EPS into soil amendments, food, and feed is here, now it’s just about scaling up.
 The future for us is turning more types plastics and food waste into usable animal or human protein and frass into soil amendments.